junwei99/educational/external/xy.md

    ```

-   The class above will be the type for the new JSON param above (this is used as param for the api:
+   The class above will be the **type for the new JSON param** above (this is used as param for the api) :

    using the **class created above as the type of the parameter** for the controller function